 - Hysteroscopy.
-An office procedure that uses a small, lighted telescope (hysteroscope) inserted through the vagina and cervix to examine the uterus for fibroids, polyps, or other areas of concerns.
+A procedure that uses a small, lighted telescope (hysteroscope) inserted through the vagina and cervix to examine the uterus for fibroids, polyps, or other areas of concerns.

 - Laparoscopy.
 Looks for abnormalities of the reproductive organs using a tiny lighted instrument with a camera on the end (laparoscope) inserted through a small incision in the abdomen.